Fact-checked by the ZeroinDaily editorial team

 Quick Answer

 Most teams comparing Loom vs Claap misjudge five key areas: pricing tiers, AI feature depth, integration breadth, video library limits, and collaboration tools.
-As of July 2025, Loom’s free plan caps recordings at 25 videos, while Claap offers unlimited recordings on its free tier — a critical difference most comparisons ignore entirely.
+As of July 2025, Loom’s free plan caps recordings at 25 videos, while Claap offers unlimited recordings on its free tier, a critical difference most comparisons ignore entirely.

-The problem is that most comparisons stop at surface-level feature lists.
+Most comparisons stop at surface-level feature lists.
 The five mistakes below are the ones that actually cost teams time and money after they’ve committed to a platform.

 Are You Reading the Pricing Tiers Correctly?

-Most teams get Loom vs Claap pricing wrong because they compare free plans to paid plans without realizing what the free tier actually restricts.
+Most teams get Loom vs Claap pricing wrong because they compare free plans to paid plans without understanding what the free tier actually restricts.
 Loom’s free plan limits users to 25 recorded videos and caps each video at 5 minutes, according to Loom’s official pricing page.
 Claap’s free plan, by contrast, offers unlimited recordings with a 10-minute cap per video and up to 10 active clips in the workspace.

 The confusion deepens at the paid tier.
 Loom’s Business plan runs at $12.50 per user per month (billed annually), while Claap’s Pro plan sits at $10 per user per month.
 Teams with large headcounts can see significant cost differences over a 12-month period, yet this math rarely appears in quick comparison articles.